Binary branching processes with Moran type interactions: Main results

 \begin{rem} Although we have remained in the setting of binary branching in this article, it should be possible to extend the definition of the BBMMI to allow for more general offspring distributions when a (natural) branching event occurs by modifying the selection mechanism.
 We intend to address this in future work. \end{rem}

 \begin{rem} The definition of our model allows a population with varying size by including branching, death and Moran type interactions, which are key features in the context of population dynamics.
-However, when restricted to the situation where $p=q\equiv 1$ (so that the size of the process remains constant equal to $\bar N_0$), Theorem~\ref{thm:main} extends the results of~\cite{Villemonais2014} by allowing selection events.
-Similar results were also obtained in~\cite{Rousset2006} (see also references therein and the recent paper~\cite{CloezCorujo2021} for an adaptation to discrete state spaces, with more general interaction mechanisms), where the process is constrained to remain of constant size $\bar N_0$ and with uniformly bounded killing rate.
-Our main contribution to this constant size setting is that our assumptions allow for hard killing events (a feature observed in several models, such as diffusion processes killed at the boundary of a domain), that we consider general Markov processes (allowing implicit dependence with respect to time and with respect to the past of the process), and do not require continuity of the branching/killing rates with respect to the empirical measure of the process.
-As is commonly observed in the literature, uniform convergence with respect to time can be obtained assuming additional mixing conditions on the semigroup $Q$ (see the above references and also~\cite{DelVillemonais2018,OcafrainVillemonais2017,ToughNolen2020} for models with hard killing).
-We illustrate this property in Section~\ref{sec:BD}. \end{rem}
+However, when restricted to the situation where $p=q\equiv 1$ (so that the size of the process remains constant equal to $\bar N_0$) we recover the standard Moran particle model (see~\cite{DelMoralMiclo2002, del2000branching,Rousset2006,CloezCorujo2021} for similar results), where the process is constrained to remain of constant size $\bar N_0$ and with uniformly bounded killing rate.
+Our main contribution to this constant size setting is that our assumptions allow for hard killing events (a feature observed in several models, such as diffusion processes killed at the boundary of a domain), that we consider general Markov processes (allowing implicit dependence with respect to time and with respect to the past of the process), and do not require continuity of the branching/killing rates with respect to the empirical measure of the process. \end{rem}

-\begin{rem} It is also possible to treat branching processes with non-local branching in this setting.
-Indeed, consider a branching process where, between branching events, particles move according to a Markov process $(\xi_{t})_{t \ge0}$ from their point of creation, and when at position $x \in E$, at rate $\beta(x)$, the particle is removed from the system and replaced by two particles at (random) positions $x_1, x_2 \in E$, which may be different to $x$.
-Particles also undergo (soft) killing at rate $\kappa(x)$.
-Denoting by $(\psi_t)_{t \ge 0}$ the linear semigroup of this process, in this case, the many-to-one formula is given by